 - The system combines input data (coming from the patient) with data about the illness and ways of treating it.

 - The predictive algorithm determines whether a particular match of treatment will result in a positive outcome and to which extent. (you can read more about Nanostream in our case study).

 In one way or another, natural language processing is involved in the majority of EHR-related operations.
 The reason for that is simple: most medical record documentation is in a textual form combined with different graphs and charts to illustrate points.

-- Why not use simple text search instead?
+- Why not use a simple text search instead?
 Well, while the structure of the document is more or less uniform across the field, the manner of presentation may vary from specialist to specialist.
 NLP solution provides more flexibility in that regard.